rsadsb/adsb_deku/apps/README.md

 ### Logging
 `radar` is enabled with logging.
 Use the `RUST_LOG=?` environment variable to control trace level and `--log-folder` to control log base folder location.

+## Mouse Bindings
+### Tabs
+Control the current tab my clicking on the top-right text.

+### Map and Coverage
+Control the position of the lat/long center by dragging your mouse and scroll out/in to control zoom.

 ## Key Bindings

 ### Any Tab